ubc-library-rc/intro-machine-learning/content/introduction.md

 * **Reinforcement Learning:**

-Reinforcement learning is a type of machine learning that involves an agent interacting with an environment to learn how to make decisions that maximize a reward.
-The agent receives feedback from the environment in the form of rewards or penalties, and its goal is to learn a policy that maximizes the expected long-term reward.
-Reinforcement learning is often used in robotics, game playing, and control systems.
+Reinforcement learning is a branch of machine learning where an agent learns to interact with an environment in order to maximize a reward signal.
+The agent learns through a process of trial and error, receiving feedback in the form of rewards or penalties based on its actions.
+Reinforcement learning is often used in dynamic and interactive environments where actions have consequences and feedback is delayed, such as robotics, game playing, and control systems.

 * **Transfer learning:**

 Transfer learning refers to a technique in which a pre-trained model, typically trained on a large dataset, is used as a starting point for training a new model on a smaller dataset or a different but related task.
-The idea is that the knowledge learned from the pre-trained model can be transferred to the new task, allowing the new model to start with some level of knowledge or "transfer" from the previous task, which can potentially improve its performance and reduce the amount of training data required.
+The idea is that the knowledge learned from the pre-trained model can be transferred to the new task to avoid redundant training.
+Transfer learning is particularly useful when the source and target tasks share common features or underlying patterns.

 ### Predictors and Classifiers